stayfrostiii/CMPE-126-Project/README.md

 # CMPE 126 Project
 ## About
-The objective of this project is to create anything that should include a majority of topics we covered in the CMPE 126 course at San Jose State University.
+The objective of this project is to create a chess board with the following restrictions:
+- Classes that demonstrate inheritance and polymorphism
+- Use of stack and queue
+- Hashing
+- STL

 ## Project
-Our project is ------
+Our project is a simple chess game that stores player data on a txt file.